github/codeql/docs/codeql/codeql-cli/creating-codeql-query-suites.rst

 .. pull-quote:: Note

-   Any custom queries that you want to add to a query suite must be in a :doc:`QL pack <about-codeql-packs>` and contain the correct query metadata.
+   Any custom queries that you want to add to a query suite must be in a :doc:`CodeQL pack <about-codeql-packs>` and contain the correct query metadata.
    For more information, see
    ":doc:`Using custom queries with the CodeQL CLI <using-custom-queries-with-the-codeql-cli>`."